-Data is extracted annually from Upfield's HR software.
+Data is extracted from Upfield's HR software.

-The total number of women employed by Upfield divided by the total number of associates as at 31st December 2022.
+The total number of women employed by Upfield divided by the total number of associates as at 31st December 2023.

-The total number of women at the management level employed by Upfield divided by the total number of management employees as at 31st December 2022.
+The total number of women at the management level employed by Upfield divided by the total number of management associates as at 31st December 2023.